sbekca/cursordrop/README.md

 1. Download and unzip `CursorDrop-macOS.zip`
 2. Run `bash install.sh`
-3. Grant Accessibility access when prompted
+3. Grant Accessibility access when prompted (or go to Settings -> Prviacy & Security -> Accessibility and press the "+" and find CursorDrop in Applications and add it, then toggle it on.

 Requires Xcode command line tools (the install script will prompt if missing).
 No other dependencies.